 Georgesse, an impressive representational painter whose engaging brush work attracts collectors nationally, has been recognized by Oil Painters of America and National Oil and Acrylic Painters Society in national and regional juried competitions.
 She has exhibited at San Francisco’s de Young Museum, Triton Museum, Santa Clara, CA, Cutter and Cutter Fine Art, FL., Mountainsong Galleries, Carmel, CA., and Dunnegan Gallery of Fine Art, MO.
 Georgesse captures the quiet, yet profound moments of daily life offering a poetic view of humanity in the context of domestic settings.

 Georgesse received her Master of Fine Arts Degree in painting from The Academy of Art University in 2016.
 She is inspired by the color theory and brush work of the impressionist movement and continues to grow in knowledge and technique by drawing from the masters of the contemporary realism movement.
 She is actively involved in her local arts community offering monthly workshops through San Benito County Arts Council.
 Look for her at the Triton Museum Salon show in November 2017.
 New works by Georgesse are offered at Gallery 24, Los Gatos, CA.

 I enjoy capturing the quiet, simple and peaceful moments of daily life.
 These captured glimpses represent quiet corners, favorite places, and intimate moments.
 Color, value and impressionistic brush work all work together to convey a sense of peace and serenity.
-Close friends and family, the local agrarian culture and local family farms are often the source of my inspiration and are frequently asked to model for specific themes and concepts.
+Close friends and family, the local agrarian culture and local family farms are often the source of my inspiration and are frequently the subject for specific themes and concepts.